zama-ai/concrete-ml/docs/deep-learning/optimizing_inference.md

 ## Circuit bit-width optimization

-[Quantization-aware training](../advanced-topics/quantization.md) and [pruning](../advanced-topics/pruning.md) introduce specific hyper-parameters that influence the accumulator sizes.
+[Quantization Aware Training](../advanced-topics/quantization.md) and [pruning](../advanced-topics/pruning.md) introduce specific hyper-parameters that influence the accumulator sizes.
 It is possible to chose quantization and pruning configurations that reduce the accumulator size.
-A tradeoff between latency and accuracy can be obtained by varying these hyper-parameters as described in the [deep learning design guide](torch_support.md#configuring-quantization-parameters).
+A trade-off between latency and accuracy can be obtained by varying these hyper-parameters as described in the [deep learning design guide](torch_support.md#configuring-quantization-parameters).

 ## Structured pruning